d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/information-theory.md

 If we read through these thought experiments, we see a natural idea.
 As a starting point, rather than caring about the knowledge, we may build off the idea that information represents the degree of surprise or the abstract possibility of the event.
 For example, if we want to describe an unusual event, we need a lot information.
 For a common event, we may not need much information.

 In 1948, Claude E. Shannon published *A Mathematical Theory of Communication* :cite:`Shannon.1948` establishing the theory of information.
-In his book, Shannon introduced the concept of information entropy for the first time.
+In his article, Shannon introduced the concept of information entropy for the first time.
 We will begin our journey here.

 ### Self-information